reAIM-Lab/reaim-lab.github.io/research.md

   }
 </style>

+<h3>New architectures for reliable inference and predictions in high-dimensional multimodal health and biomedicine data</h3>

+We are developing AI models for clinical and biomedical data for meaningful downstream tasks.
+Brute forcing existing inductive biases and architectures can lead to unreliable scientific inference and predictions.
+Therefore, the lab focuses on developing data representations, learning tasks, and model architectures that will be robust to large distributional shifts, and evaluated with robust frameworks to test inferential capabilities.<br>

-<h3>Adaptive AI systems that address systematic biases in health and medicine observational data</h3>
+<h3>Adaptive AI systems and representations to improve generalizability and robustness</h3>

-AI systems and ML models learned from health and medicine data can be unreliable due to biases in training data.
-Enabling systems that generalize to out-of-distribution data requires adaptive AI approaches where models can reason about their uncertainty and improve predictions.
-Even tasks like evaluating model performance on out-of-distribution data can be non-trivial under severe shifts.
-When used to provide insights, either for clinical operations or for scientific inference, models that cannot generalize can provide misleading insights and ultimately slow down progress.
-We're enabling new AI systems that are adaptive and overcome biased practices of observational health and medicine data<br>
+Enabling systems that generalize to out-of-distribution data requires adaptive AI approaches where models can improve from their mistakes.
+We leverage probabilistic modeling, reinforcement learning, and deep learning to overcome imperfections of observational health and medicine data and develop adaptive multimodal AI systems.<br>

 <div class="publication">
   <!--img src="assets/images/joshi_aaai_2024.png" alt="Publication Image 1" /-->